Placement and proficiency exams

 If you are already proficient in a language other than English, consider testing out of the lower-level courses by taking a College-Level Examination Program (CLEP) Test or a Challenge Exam.

 Credit-by-exam policies Accordion Closed

 CLEP testing and Challenge Exams fall under the general category of “credit-by-exam.”
 The policies are listed in the current academic catalog under Transfer and Test Credits.
-University language requirements for BAs can be found under Policy 100810 – if you are taking an exam to meet a BA language requirement please REVIEW this policy before proceeding.
-If you think Policy 100810 might apply to you and you’ve received contrary information from your major advisor, please review it with your major advisor before proceeding (they may be unaware of it).
-All advisors and students can contact Alexandria McConocha. with questions or concerns.
+University language requirements for Bachelors Degrees can be found under Policy 100810 – if you are taking an exam to meet a language requirement please REVIEW this policy before proceeding.
+All advisors and students can contact Alexandria McConocha with questions or concerns.
 Some basic policies for these exams are as follows: